 Wake Forest University is engaged in efforts to help prevent, mitigate, and respond to the spread of COVID-19 on our campuses and University properties.
-The University is requiring students who reside in University housing, are enrolled in in-person classes, and/or participate in programs and activities on a University campus to be fully vaccinated with an FDA-approved COVID-19 vaccine, subject to medical or religious exemptions.
+The University is requiring employees, as well as students who reside in University housing, are enrolled in in-person classes, and/or participate in programs and activities on a University campus to be fully vaccinated with an FDA-approved COVID-19 vaccine and booster vaccine, subject to medical or religious exemptions.
 Targeted virus testing of asymptomatic students and employees may occur during the academic year if deemed appropriate by the University based on public health conditions.
-The University does not require COVID-19 vaccinations for all employees or for visitors at this time; however the University highly recommends that such individuals receive the vaccination.
+The University does not generally require COVID-19 vaccinations for visitors and contractors at this time; however the University highly recommends that such individuals receive the vaccination and may require vaccinations in certain circumstances.